poroh/ersip/README.md

       - 8.2.3.
 "Subscription-State" Header Field
   + RFC 3891 The Session Initiation Protocol (SIP) "Replaces" Header (header only)
       - 6.1.
 The Replaces Header
+  + RFC 3966 The tel URI for Telephone Numbers

 ## License